tbnobed/bookstudio/README.md

 - **Comprehensive Calendar Views**: Daily, weekly, and monthly views for studio bookings
 - **Real-time Status Indicators**: See which studios are available, booked, or in maintenance
+- **Multi-Studio Bookings**: Link multiple studios to a single booking for complex productions
+- **PCR Integration**: Assign Production Control Rooms to bookings with clear visibility
 - **Template System**: Save and reuse common production setups
 - **Role-based Authentication**: Different access levels for producers, engineers, site managers, and administrators
 - **Facility-wide Alerts**: System for outages and maintenance notifications
 - **Email Notifications**: Automated emails for booking confirmations, updates, and cancellations
-- **Public Calendar Integration**: Embeddable public view of studio availability
+- **Public Calendar Integration**: Embeddable public view of studio availability with multi-studio booking display
 - **Mobile-friendly UI**: Fully responsive design works on all devices

 ## Technology Stack